-Having due regard to the Equality Act 2010 has been essential in the development of the LCWIP during the delivery of identified cycling and walking infrastructure and initiatives
+Having due regard to the Equality Act 2010 has been essential in the development of the LCWIP.
+This will also be important during the development and delivery of identified cycling and walking infrastructure and initiatives, when measures will be subject to an Equality Impact Assessment (EQiA) at scheme level.

-An Equality Impact Assessment (EQiA) has been undertaken to ensure that the LCWIP does not discriminate, but advances equality for people who are defined as having a protected characteristic.
+An EQiA) has been undertaken to ensure that the LCWIP does not discriminate, but advances equality for people who are defined as having a protected characteristic.

-In order to support the Department for Transports ‘Inclusive Transport Strategy’ 2019, the principle of inclusiveness, i.e. to support people with both physical and hidden disabilities, alongside other groups where cycling is often underrepresented, including people of an older age, women, and Black, Asian and minority ethnic (BAME) groups), is a critical element of the plan.
+In order to support the Department for Transport’s ‘Inclusive Transport Strategy’ 2019, the principle of inclusiveness, i.e. to support people with both physical and hidden disabilities, alongside other groups where cycling is often underrepresented, including people of an older age, women, and Black, Asian and minority ethnic (BAME) groups, is a critical element of the plan.

 The outcome of the EQiA is outlined in Appendix 3.